math-comp/Coq-Combi/README.md

     iff they are equivalent under braid relations
   - the Coxeter length and the inversion set
   - the dual Lehmer code of a permutation
-  - the weak permutohedron lattice
+  - the weak permutohedron lattice, the strong Bruhat order (using corner sums matrices)

 * the **factorization** of the Vandermonde determinant as the product of differences.